 My experience combining Hyatt points

-Prior to this weekend I had never combined Hyatt points before.
-However, I’m down to “only” 110,000 World of Hyatt points, while Ford has 32,000 World of Hyatt points, which he mostly earned with The World of Hyatt Credit Card.
-I’m Globalist and he’s not, so I figured it made sense to consolidate points.
+Ford and I just did one of these points transfers in the past couple of days.
+I “only” had about 48,000 World of Hyatt points, while Ford had 110,000 points, earned mostly through the World of Hyatt Credit Card (review).
+I’m a Globalist and he’s not, so I figured it made sense to consolidate points.

-I’m planning on booking a stay at the Park Hyatt Paris soon, so rather than transferring some points from Chase Ultimate Rewards to have enough for the stay, I figured we’d transfer points from Ford’s account.
+I do have a hotel booking in mind, so rather than transferring some points from Chase Ultimate Rewards to have enough for the stay, I figured we’d transfer points from Ford’s account, since we’re better off having more points in a flexible account.

 A few things to note: